Skip to main content

 Timberview Adventure Leadership Experiences (TALES)

-Each year, 8th graders have the opportunity to take a school sponsored trip to Grand Teton National Park.
-Students and teacher sponsors will stay at the Teton Science School and participate in a variety of learning and outdoor activities during the course of a 3 days and 3 nights.
+Each year, eligible 8th grade students have the opportunity to join a school-sponsored trip to Grand Teton National Park.
+During this multi-day experience, students and staff stay at the Teton Science School, where they participate in a variety of outdoor learning activities over three days and three nights.

 High Trails